Ed Tech PD Framework

 Staff in the HCT system have different levels of expertise.
 Some staff have high levels of IT proficiency, generally belonging to the CISAC, Ed Tech and Engineering departments.
 On the other hand, there are staff who have average levels of IT proficiency such as those in the Foundations, Education, Business and Health departments.
-The CERTIFICATIONS offered have been catered to meet these expectations.
+The PD offered have been catered to meet these expectations.

 About the Ed Tech PD Framework

 - common learning outcomes and assessment strategies which ensures consistency and maintains overall system quality.

 - used by faculty as evidence of PD in the annual employee performance management system (EPMS).